studio8502/Sentinel-65X/README.md

   RAM, and I/O expansions
 - Amiga-inspired "clock port" which also serves as a debug port

+## Hardware

+The revision 0 schematic is nearly finished, approaching the production of the first working prototypes.
+The goal is a limited release in 2024, followed by a full release in 2025.

 ## Software

 At the present time, software for this design is nonexistent.
 The